 Colossians 3:2 (NKJV) – Set your mind on things above, not on things on the earth.

 Have you heard the cliché “When in Rome, do as the Romans do”?
-This would come in handy about now, wouldn’t it!
-It’s amazing how we hear phrases so common we often assume they’re from scripture and interpreted as they sound.
+If so, it would come in handy about now, wouldn’t it!
+It’s amazing how we hear can common phrases that sound like scripture and credit them therefore as truth.

-I’ve heard this phrase believed to be from scripture when in fact it was a phrase made known by Saint Ambros.
+I’ve heard the above phrase many times and believed it to be based somewhere in scripture when, in fact, it was a phrase first made known by Saint Ambrose.
 The closest likeness I find refers to Paul’s conversation in Colossians 2.
-This common phrase is not what’s really being taught there in the context it’s often associated. (a deeper conversation not intended here).
+This common phrase is not what’s really being taught by Paul (a deeper conversation not intended here).

-Any feeling of compromise in our character and actions, small or large, is a lie fed to us from the enemy tempting us to justify the situation causing this discomfort.
+The slightest feeling of compromise in our thoughts, become decisions, become actions, that differ the instructions and examples given us in scripture and now conviction of the Holy Spirit, is a lie fed to us by the enemy.
+He is skilled at tempting us to adjust our conscious, justifying a decision or action we make.
 His purpose is to get us even slightly off the course we’ve committed to.
 The enemy knows a single degree off over a long distance keeps us from reaching the intended endpoint of our goal.

 I’ll confess in a heartbeat such compromises have been a thorn in my side and I continue to fight this battle, albeit now more often quickly recognized thankfully.
-When we find ourselves in these circles of influence and caught in a situation like this, we know full well going against the expected grain and flow is going to cause some degree of tension at best and real damage is not uncommon.
+When we find ourselves in these circles of influence and caught in a situation like this, we know full well going against the expected grain and flow is going to cause some tension and actual damage is not uncommon.
 And who feels comfortable around beloved family, friends, and working peers when we feel misaligned with their expectations of us?

-Compromising any part of our lives as we’ve learned how best to live them from scriptures and other trusted spiritual resources can bring nothing but hurt when we find ourselves pressured to do so.
-Trying to adapt to the acceptance of others in social circles, work environments, and even families where we recognize attitudes and actions not conducive to expressing the love, grace, mercy, and obedience to God’s perfect will are painful for us aren’t they!
+Compromising any part of our lives as we continually learn how best to live them from scriptures and other trusted spiritual resources can bring nothing but hurt when we find ourselves pressured to do so.
+Trying to adapt to the acceptance of others in social circles, work environments, and even families where we recognize attitudes and actions not conducive to expressing the love, grace, mercy, and obedience to God’s perfect will be painful for us!
 Why?
-Because we immediately feel deep inside, we are not living Christ THROUGH us at that moment, unlike others that seemingly fail to recognize that.
-Our hearts and minds have become sensitive to the Spirit’s gentle acknowledging nudge.
-And the more we open our lives in every way wanting nothing more or less than to be an empty vessel Christ can live in and through to any capacity and direction He pleases the more sensitive we become.
+Because we immediately recognize we are not living Christ THROUGH us at that moment.
+Our hearts and minds have become sensitive to the Spirit’s gentle, acknowledging nudge.
+And the more we open our lives in every way, wanting nothing more or less than to be an empty vessel Christ can live in and through to any capacity and direction He pleases, the more sensitive we become.
 We’re no longer numb to even the smallest of thoughts and actions that are not in alignment to the direction of God’s Holy Spirit, instead, we immediately feel the sting of realizing we’ve either stepped one foot ahead or behind His direction and/or timing and we quickly recognize such sinfulness oozing out and displaying itself.

 This will always be our natural state, even as we try our best otherwise.
-Rather than beating yourself up in your mind and feeling the failure in these moments, I’d admonish you to consider a different angle.
-Consider the memory of an earlier time there was no such sting, before giving your all to living the Christ-Like life when many of these moments just slipped right through unnoticed or quickly justified when felt at all.
-We’re going to fail here, all of us, but let’s rejoice in the “sting” and thank the Spirit for caring so much that He produced it to get your attention.
+Rather than beating yourself up in your mind and focusing on the failure in these moments, I’d admonish you to consider a different angle.
+Consider the memory of an earlier time when you were here and felt no sting of conscious, before giving your all to living the Christ-Like life.
+Reflect on how beforehand these moments just slipped right through unnoticed or quickly justified when felt at all.
+We’re going to fail here, all of us, but let’s rejoice in the “sting” and thank the Spirit for caring so much that He produced it to get our attention.

 Let’s look at some scriptures;

-The environments we find ourselves in where we feel the discomfort of not fitting in at times is due to the path so heavily influenced by the present ruler of this world we live in are forced to be a part of each day, yet we are nothing like those under the influence of the ruler of this world as we try our best to allow Jesus Christ full control of our mind and hearts.
+The moments we feel the discomfort of not fitting in are intentional.
+We are in them by Christ’s request to the Father in John 17:15 above.
+The culture we live among is so heavily influenced by the present ruler of this world.
+We live among this culture each day, yet we differ from those under the influence of the ruler of this world as we try our best to allow Jesus Christ full control of our mind and hearts.

 John 14:30 (NKJV) – I will no longer talk much with you, for the ruler of this world is coming, and he has nothing in Me.

-As shared earlier, this isn’t our human nature and requires a laser-focused intention to resist temptations that have us otherwise yielding at times to the point we don’t even realize our failure until the sin has been committed.
+As shared earlier, this isn’t our human nature and requires a laser-focused intention to resist temptations that have us otherwise yielding to the point we don’t even realize our failure until we have committed the sin.
 The above scriptures support many others like them regarding the extreme importance and value of staying the course, surrendering to the Spirit’s directional nudges, and acting on the wiser of the decisions, His way over your way.

 Other meaningful scriptures:

-Proverbs 14:14 NKJV – 14.
-The backslider in heart will be filled with his own ways, But a good man will be satisfied from above.
+Proverbs 14:14 (NKJV) – The backslider in heart will be filled with his own ways, But a good man will be satisfied from above.

-Proverbs 12:26 NKJV – 26.
-The righteous should choose his friends carefully, For the way of the wicked leads them astray.
+Proverbs 12:26 (NKJV) – The righteous should choose his friends carefully, For the way of the wicked leads them astray.

-Proverbs 14:12 NKJV – 12.
-There is a way that seems right to a man, But its end is the way of death.
+Proverbs 14:12 (NKJV) – There is a way that seems right to a man, But its end is the way of death.

-Again brothers, embrace the sting, stand proud knowing the Holy Spirit is doing His work directing you in such times.
+Again, brothers, embrace the sting, stand proud knowing the Holy Spirit is doing His work directing you at such times.
 You are growing as you continue to allow the Spirit of Christ Jesus to live through you.
 A quick “Oops, so sorry Lord” followed by “Note to self… do my best not to repeat that” is how we grow.

-Grow brothers, be proud that God has set us apart for special missions requiring knowledge, skills, and courage we will only know daily yielding our minds and hearts to the Spirit and always receptive to the nudges of His precious Holy Spirit.
+Grow, brothers, be proud that God has set us apart for special missions requiring higher knowledge, skills, and courage.
+We can only know them by daily yielding our minds and hearts to the Spirit and striving to recognize the nudges of His precious Holy Spirit.